Home

 ConvertKit (recently rebranded as Kit) has become especially popular with authors, podcasters, and creators who want powerful tools for growing and monetizing an audience — without needing a degree in tech.

-• Unlimited one-time broadcasts
+• Unlimited email sends / broadcasts

-• One visual automation (e.g. a welcome series)
+• One basic visual automation

 • One email sequence